Ritchie Blackmore: Equipment

 In the 1970s, Blackmore used a number of different Stratocasters; one of his main guitars was an Olympic white 1974 model with a rosewood fingerboard that was scalloped.
 Blackmore added a strap lock to the headstock of this guitar as a conversation piece to annoy and confuse people, as it didn't actually do anything.

-His amplifiers were originally 200-Watt Marshall Major stacks which were modified by Marshall with an additional output stage (generating about 27dB) to make them sound more like Blackmore's favourite Vox AC30 amp cranked to full volume.
-Since 1994, he has used ENGL tube amps.

 Effects he used from 1970 to 1997, besides his usual tape echo, included a Hornby Skewes treble booster in the early days.
 Around late-1973, he experimented with an EMS Synthi Hi Fli guitar synthesizer.
 He sometimes used a wah-wah pedal and a variable control treble-booster for sustain, and Moog Taurus bass pedals were used in solo parts during concerts.
 He also had a modified Aiwa TP-1011 tape machine built to supply echo and delay effects; the tape deck was also used as a pre-amp.
 Other effects that Blackmore used were a Uni-Vibe, a Dallas Arbiter Fuzz Face and an Octave Divider.

-In the mid-1980s he experimented with Roland guitar synthesizers.
+In the mid-1980s, he experimented with Roland guitar synthesizers.
 A Roland GR-700 was seen on stage as late as 1995–96, later replaced with the GR-50.

 Blackmore has experimented with many different pick-ups in his Strats.
-In the early Rainbow era, they were still stock Fenders, later Dawk installed over wound, dipped, Fender pick-ups.

-He has also used Schecter F-500-Ts, Velvet Hammer "Red Rhodes", DiMarzio "HS-2", OBL "Black Label", Bill Lawrence L-450, XL-250 (bridge), L-250 (neck).
-In his signature stratocaster Seymour Duncan Quarter Pound Flat SSL-4's are used to emulate the Schecter F500ts and since the early 90s, he has used Lace Sensor (Gold) "noiseless" pick-ups.
+In the early Rainbow era, they were still stock Fender equipment, but later became Dawk-installed over wound, dipped, Fender pick-ups.
+He has also used Schecter F-500-Ts, Velvet Hammer "Red Rhodes", DiMarzio "HS-2", OBL "Black Label", and Bill Lawrence L-450, XL-250 (bridge), L-250 (neck) pick-ups.
+In his signature Stratocaster, Seymour Duncan Quarter Pound Flat SSL-4's are used to emulate the Schecter F500ts.
+Since the early 1990s, he has used Lace Sensor (Gold) "noiseless" pick-ups.